The Asiatic Society of Mumbai

 The Asiatic Society of Mumbai (formerly Asiatic Society of Bombay) is a learned society in the field of Asian studies based in Mumbai, India.
 It can trace its origin to the Literary Society of Bombay which first met in Mumbai on 26 November 1804, and was founded by Sir James Mackintosh.
 It was formed with the intention of "promoting useful knowledge, particularly such as is now immediately connected with India".
 After the Royal Asiatic Society of Great Britain and Ireland was established in London in 1823, the Literary Society of Bombay became affiliated with it and was known as the Bombay Branch of the Royal Asiatic Society (BBRAS) since 1830.
 The Bombay Geographical Society merged with it in 1873, followed by the Anthropological Society of Bombay in 1896.
 In 1954, it was separated from the Royal Asiatic Society and renamed the Asiatic Society of Bombay.
 In 2002, it acquired its present name.
 It is funded by an annual grant from the Central Government of India.

 Aims and objectives

-The aims and objectives of the Society when it was formed in the year 1804 were "to promote useful knowledge particularly such as is now immediately connected with India".
-Thereafter, on several occasions, some more aims and objectives were added such as encouraging the research studies in the language, philosophy, arts and natural and social sciences in relation to India and Asia, publishing journals, maintaining a library and museum, establishing institutes and centres which fulfill aims and objects of the Society.
+The aims and objectives of the society when it was formed in 1804 were "to promote useful knowledge particularly such as is now immediately connected with India".
+Thereafter, on several occasions, some more aims and objectives were added such as encouraging the research studies in the language, philosophy, arts and natural and social sciences in relation to India and Asia, publishing journals, maintaining a library and museum, establishing institutes and centres which fulfill aims and objects of the society.